 - The Cash Flow Statement (Page 9) This Statement summarises the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes.
-The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities. - The Housing Revenue Account (HRA) Income and Expenditure Account (Page 110) This Account summarises the income and expenditure in respect of the provision of local Council housing accommodation.
-Councils' are required by statute to account separately for all transactions relating to the cost of providing such accommodation. - Collection Fund Account (Page 118) By statute, Billing Authorities are required to maintain a separate Collection Fund which shows the level of National Non Domestic Rates, Council Tax and the residual Community Charge received by the Council during the accounting period and the distribution of these funds.
+The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities. - The Housing Revenue Account (HRA) Income and Expenditure Account (Page 108) This Account summarises the income and expenditure in respect of the provision of local Council housing accommodation.
+Councils' are required by statute to account separately for all transactions relating to the cost of providing such accommodation. - Collection Fund Account (Page 116) By statute, Billing Authorities are required to maintain a separate Collection Fund which shows the level of National Non Domestic Rates and Council Tax received by the Council during the accounting period and the distribution of these funds.